CollabVMgamez/enixbrowser/README.md

 # FUCKING COMPILE THIS SHIT

 First.
-Get .NET 8.0 SDK
+Get .NET 8.0 SDK.
+THEN WEBVIEW 2!!!
+YOU ARE A BITCH IF YOU COMPLAIN (webview 2 link https://developer.microsoft.com/en-us/microsoft-edge/webview2) Microsoft SPYWARE GOOD

 Then its easy. download source, extract it. go to the folder where extracted. dotnet build, then dotnet run.
 SIMPLE!
 YOU HAVE IT!